CARC 29 Active

 Cause Frequency

-Claim not submitted within payer filing deadline The provider failed to submit the claim within the contractual timely filing limit, which varies by payer — typically 90 days for commercial plans and 12 months for Medicare from the date of service Most Common
+Claim submitted after filing deadline Provider failed to submit the claim within the payer's timely filing limit (typically 90 days to 1 year from date of service) Most Common

 How to Resolve